-Example (from homotopy theory): If C is Top, and we want to study it "up to homotopy" (i.e. when X h.e.
+Example (to remind ourselves that this is still a topology talk): If C is Top, and we want to study it "up to homotopy" (i.e. when X h.e.
 Y we say they are isomorphic), then we get the homotopy category.
-This functor zooms in on homotopy theoretic information by formally setting the homotopy equivalences to be isomorphisms (think of it as putting on a different pair of glasses).
+This functor zooms in on homotopy theoretic information by formally setting the homotopy equivalences to be isomorphisms.
 In HoTop some spaces are declared to be "the same" up to isomorphism even if they are not homeomorphic.
 This process is universal because we added the smallest numbers of isomorphisms possible.